A Pleasure to Burn: "Bright Phoenix"

 When the town's chief censor comes to use the library as a testing ground for burning selected books, a librarian angers him with his strange behavior.
 Originally written in 1947, the premise was later expanded upon and turned into The Fireman, the novella which was later expanded upon and turned into Fahrenheit 451.

 "The Mad Wizards of Mars"

-After burning all but a single copy of history's greatest horror writings, Earth attempts its first manned expedition to Mars.
+After burning all but a single copy of history's greatest horror writings, Earth attempts its first crewed expedition to Mars.
 The familiar, current occupants of the red planet aren't happy to see them coming.
 Originally published in Maclean's.

 "Carnival of Madness"

 A former library owner in a future in which the macabre has been banished uses the stories of Poe to plot his revenge on those who were responsible for the banishment of horror stories, films, Hallowe'en, etc. Revised as "Usher II" in The Martian Chronicles.